 “An analysis repeats the struggles in the soul of Orestes between reason and compulsion, and it repeats the speech of Athene, who persuades to reconciliation by finding place and giving image to the driving necessities.
 In the mouth of Athene speech becomes a curative hymn, a word which etymologically means “spun” or “woven” words.
 The relation between word and force is also reflected in society, suggesting that the rule of coercive violence increases when our art of convincing words declines.
 Peitho takes on an overwhelming importance both in the healing of the soul and the healing of society.”

-Just as Orestes’ ordeal gains the Furies recognition by giving them a place among the gods, Peitho, or persuasive speech, gains the darker aspects of our compulsions and pathologies a place of recognition in our lives by letting them speak to us.
+Just as Orestes’ ordeal gains the Furies recognition by giving them a place among the gods, Peitho, or persuasive speech, provides the darker aspects of our compulsions and pathologies a place of recognition in our lives by letting them speak to us.
 Peitho brings speech to life as a force itself that shapes and forms us.
 Speech here is not merely functional, directive and practical but art, devotion or sacred breath.
 For speech is of the body as much as of the mind and through errancy brings the darkened depths out of the body.
 In speech our afflictions can be sifted and reworked for soul-making, a perspective freeing us from the purely literal and personal, to one that allows us to place our afflictions within the bigger picture of human experience.

 “Speech arises from the same inmost depths where necessity holds the soul in bondage, creating our pathologizings.